lmas/thesis/thesis.typ

 _Chandola_ have also noted a set of challenges associated with classifying any observed patterns:

-- It's hard to distinguish noise in the data from true anomalies, as they can show similar-looking patterns.
+- It is hard to distinguish noise in the data from true anomalies, as they can show similar-looking patterns.
-- It's hard to draw a clear boundary between what's a normal or anomalous pattern, while covering all possible normal cases.
+- It is hard to draw a clear boundary between what is a normal or anomalous pattern, while covering all possible normal cases.
 - A set of patterns considered as normal behaviour at the present time can fail to cover any future patterns, due to evolving conditions.
-- Different application domains have different anomalous patterns and thus it's not easy to apply a single set of normal patterns on multiple domains.
+- Different application domains have different anomalous patterns and thus it is not easy to apply a single set of normal patterns on multiple domains.

 _Gupta et al._ @gupta notes a few more challenges: